-Participants will be required to make a mandatory move either within the project-based assistance community or to another project-based assistance community for the following reasons:
+Under the SLA, RAD, VASH, and FSS programs, participants will be required to make a mandatory move to another comparable unit under the project-based program or tenant-based assistance for the following reasons:

 - Locate to another unit if the family becomes over housed or underhoused in accordance with the Occupancy Standards described in this Administrative Plan. - Natural disaster or non-tenant caused damage that makes the unit uninhabitable, including failure under the Housing Authority's inspection standards; or - Change in household composition due to a birth/adoption or court ordered custody that results in the housing unit being overcrowded in accordance with the Housing Authority's subsidy standards.